cloudevents/spec/cloudevents/verifiability-spec.md

 ### Verification Implementation

 This is an example message containing a CloudEvent directly from the spec.
 It happens to be an HTTP structured mode message in JSON format.
 Our goal is to come up with the most insecure but also most concise verification implementation imaginable: one based on an md5 digest!
+The md5 implementation will only verify whether or not the payload, `data`, is valid and not additional attributes for the sake of simplicity.

 Here is how a message containing that CloudEvent might look: